qcoley/Project-Consona/README.md

-Project Eterna is an adventure game in the vein of The Legend of Zelda with light RPG elements based on and inspired by games like The Elder Scrolls, Star Wars Knights of the Old Republic, Ultima, Everquest, Runescape and World of Warcraft.
-Coded in Python using PyGame.
+Project Eterna is an adventure game in the vein of The Legend of Zelda with light RPG elements based on and inspired by games like The Elder Scrolls, Ultima, Everquest, Runescape, World of Warcraft among others.
+Coded in Python 3.10 using PyGame 2.1.2.

 # Start Your Adventure